On the finiteness of quantum K-theory of a homogeneous space: The operator

 By the Lemma in Appendix \ref{app:ineq}, when $G$ contains no simple factors of type E$_8$, the right-most term is strictly negative when $d>0$, giving a contradiction.
 For the E$_8$ case we have the stronger bound of Lemma~\ref{l.boundPADE} which applies to all simply laced types (see Lemma \ref{l.AcomADE} below).
-Therefore, no such $d>0$ terms arise and
+Therefore, no such $d>0$ terms arise, and the lemma is proved.